SyndicateProtocol/syndicate-appchains/documentation/testnet/README.md

 # Run a Testnet Syndicate Appchain RPC Node

-A Syndicate Appchain RPC Node consists of 3 components: `synd-translator`, `synd-mchain`, and [`nitro`](https://github.com/OffchainLabs/nitro).
+A Syndicate Appchain RPC Node consists of 3 components: `synd-translator`, `synd-mchain`, and Arbitrum [`nitro`](https://github.com/OffchainLabs/nitro).
 This guide explains how to run them together in Docker to operate your own RPC node for a Syndicate Appchain.

 ## Hardware Requirements